-44. Sale, dispensing, distribution and transportation of liquor
+44. Sale, dispensing and transportation of liquor

-- (1) The sale of liquor- - (a) by a licensed premises for off-site consumption is only permitted from 10H00 to 18H00, from Mondays to Thursdays, excluding Fridays, Saturdays, Sundays and public holidays, and - (b) by a licensed premises for on-site consumption is permitted, subject to strict adherence to the curfew provided for in regulation 33(3). - (2) The provisions of subregulation (1)(a) do not apply to duty-free shops, registered wineries, wine farms, micro-breweries and micro-distilleries. - (3) The consumption of liquor in public places, except in licensed on-site consumption premises, is not permitted. - (4) Registered wineries, wine farms, micro-breweries and micro-distilleries may continue to operate in offering wine-tastings and other brew-tastings and the selling of wine and other brews to the public for offsite consumption, subject to strict adherence to the curfew provided for in regulation 33(3) and strict adherence to social distancing measures and health protocols. - (5) The transportation of liquor is permitted. - (6) The sale and consumption of liquor in contravention of subregulations (1) and (3) is an offence.
+- (1) The sale of liquor- - (a) by a licensed premises for off-site consumption is only permitted from 10H00 to 18H00, from Mondays to Thursdays, excluding Fridays, Saturdays, Sundays and public holidays, and - (b) by a licensed premises for on-site consumption is permitted until 20H00. - (2) The provisions of subregulation (1)(a) do not apply to duty-free shops at international airports which are permitted to operate in accordance with their operating license - (3) The consumption of liquor in public places, except in licensed on-site consumption premises, is not permitted. - (4) Registered wineries, wine farms, micro-breweries and micro-distilleries may continue to operate in offering wine-tastings and other brew-tastings, and the selling of wine and other brews to the public for off-site and on-site consumption is permitted until 20H00 and further subject to strict adherence to social distancing measures and health protocols. - (5) The transportation of liquor is permitted. - (6) The sale and consumption of liquor in contravention of subregulations (1) and (3) is an offence.